citp/privacy-policy-historical/f/fr/fry/frys.com.md

 We operate cameras in and around Fry's stores for security and operational purposes.
 These cameras are for security, operational and loss prevention purposes and we do not otherwise use these cameras to identify you personally.

-**How is information used and protected?**

 Our goal is to provide our customers with the highest level of service possible.
 From your first visit to our website to the delivery of your order, we want you to be completely satisfied with the experience without compromising your privacy.
 By collecting information, we are able to offer you features, such as our myFry's Account (which saves you time during the order process), and a more customized website that better reflects your individual preferences.

 _Usage of Information_

 Fry's uses your information to provide requested products and services to you and to support general business operations.
 Some examples of such usage includes:

   * To fulfill and process your orders and communicate with you regarding those orders.
   * To schedule and perform deliveries or installations.
   * To service products.
   * To send marketing communications.
   * To open and service your myFry's Accounts.
   * To provide high-quality customer service.
   * To help us improve and customize what we offer to you, our website and our advertising.
   * To send you information about our products, services and promotions.
   * To protect the security and integrity of our websites and our business.
   * To process credit card information.

 _Protection of Information_